nickassafkirk/Cartel-Coffee/README.md

         }
     ```

-- To change the icon displayed when showing/hiding a bootstrap collapse component I used a technique found in [this article stackexchange forum](https://stackoverflow.com/questions/19024218/bootstrap-3-collapse-change-chevron-icon-on-click)
+- To change the icon displayed, when showing/hiding a bootstrap collapse component I used a technique found in [this article stackexchange forum](https://stackoverflow.com/questions/19024218/bootstrap-3-collapse-change-chevron-icon-on-click)

     ```
     HTML: